WHAT DOES AN ENGINEERING AND MAINTENANCE MANAGER DO?

 - Executive Decision Making: Demonstrate executive maturity through decision-making and effective communication with various departments and managers.

-- Technical Strategy Development: Supports the development and implementation of overall plant technical strategies and tactics focused on engineering projects, maintenance, and store improvement programs.
+- Technical Strategy Development: Support the development and implementation of overall plant technical strategies and tactics focused on engineering projects, maintenance, and store improvement programs.

 - Inventory Management: Repair Parts Inventory is self-managed at the Plant level with the help of Outside Service Vendors weekly.